 What Are the Quietest Pets?

-The quietest pets tend to be reptiles, rodents, fish, and crustaceans.
-These animals don’t talk, and their squeaks and shuffles are quieter than your average pet.
+The quietest pets are reptiles, rodents, fish, and crustaceans.
+They don’t talk, and their squeaks and shuffles are quieter than your average pet.

 The clear benefit of owning a quiet pet is getting a good night’s sleep.
-There’s no need to worry about your pet waking you (or the neighbors) up in the middle of the night.
+There’s no need to worry about it waking you (or the neighbors) up in the middle of the night.

 When choosing a pet that’s quiet at night, you might instantly write off nocturnal (night-active) animals.